rising-dancho/rising-dancho/README.md

-- 👋 Hi, I’m @adfinem_rising, a.k.a. jose a. perez jr., a peasant, a retard, and a friend :)
+- 👋 Hi, I’m @adfinem_rising, a.k.a. jose a. perez jr. relentless being, a strategist, and a friend  :)
 - 👀 I’m interested in coding, cooking, entrepreneurship, building and repair
-- 🌱 I realized that there's not much jobs in python that are not very "data science-y." so i'll just be focusing on front-end development instead. and maybe some back-end development on the side whenever i'm feeling quite bold ;)
 - 📫 How to reach me @[youtube](https://www.youtube.com/c/adfinemrising) i do some pathetic things there

 <!---